bcgov/sso-requests/docs/adr/0001-async-integration-submission-saga.md

 - **Step rows are the idempotency ledger.** `request_workflow_steps` has a unique `(request_workflow_id, name)` constraint; a step already in `COMPLETED` is skipped on replay, so re-delivering the same command is a safe no-op.
-- A **partial unique index** allows only one active workflow per integration:
+- A **partial unique index** allows only one _claimable_ workflow per integration:
   `CREATE UNIQUE INDEX ...
 ON request_workflows (request_id) WHERE state IN ('PENDING','RUNNING',...)`.
-  A double-click or a retried HTTP request gets the existing workflow back instead of a second workflow.
+- A submission that arrives while one is in flight is parked as **`QUEUED`** and promoted when the workflow ahead reaches a terminal state, so an edit made mid-apply is never silently dropped.
+A second partial unique index (`...
+WHERE state = 'QUEUED'`) allows only one follow-up, so rapid resubmits collapse into "latest desired state wins". `QUEUED` is excluded from the claim query, so no worker can pick it up early.
+- Row locks cannot block an insert of a row that does not exist yet, so two pods racing the very first submit both insert.
+The unique index picks a winner and the loser **adopts** it instead of surfacing a 500.
 - Audit events are written through `emitWorkflowEventOnce`, which stamps `details.requestWorkflowId` and checks for an existing row first, so a crash between the event insert and the step commit cannot duplicate the change history.